On the Chern numbers of a smooth threefold: Proof of the main results

-An immediate application of Theorem \ref{t_vol} is the following: \begin{corollary} The volume only takes finitely many values on the set of three dimensional projective varieties with a fixed underlying 6-manifold. \end{corollary} \begin{proof} Let $X$ be a smooth projective threefold.
+\begin{corollary} The volume only takes finitely many values on the set of three dimensional projective varieties with a fixed underlying 6-manifold. \end{corollary} \begin{proof} Let $X$ be a smooth projective threefold.
 The volume $\vol(X,K_X)$ is a rational number whose denominator is bounded by the cube of the index of a minimal model of $X$.
-Thus, the claim follows immediately from Proposition \ref{p_2b2} and Theorem \ref{t_vol}. \end{proof}
+By Lemma \ref{l_xi}, the index of any minimal model of $X$ is less than or equal to $4 \cdot \Xi(X)$.
+The claim follows now from Proposition \ref{p_2b2} and Theorem \ref{t_vol}. \end{proof}

+\begin{corollary} The family of all smooth projective threefolds of general type with bounded Betti numbers is birationally bounded. \end{corollary} \begin{proof} By \cite[Cor.
+1.2]{HM06} we know that the family all smooth projective threefolds of general type with bounded volume is birationally bounded.
+The result follows then from Theorem \ref{t_vol}. \end{proof}